Medicare and Cataracts Surgery

-Medicare and cataracts
+Medicare and cataract surgery

-Because an ophthalmologist (not an optometrist) performs surgery for cataracts, Medicare covers the surgery under Medicare Part B. Medicare covers fees from your ophthalmologist and the facility, but only amounts approved by Medicare.
+Because an ophthalmologist (not an optometrist) performs surgery for cataracts, Medicare covers the surgery under Medicare Part B. Medicare covers fees from your ophthalmologist and the facility, but only the amounts approved by Medicare.
 You will pay a 20% Medicare Part B coinsurance for the surgery plus your Medicare deductible.

-With cataracts, Medicare covers a pre-surgery exam to discuss your cataracts, and anesthesia during the surgery.
+With cataracts, Medicare covers a pre-surgery exam to discuss your cataracts and anesthesia during the surgery.
 Medicare also covers any follow-up care.
 You'll pay the 20% Medicare coinsurance, plus any Medicare deductible before Medicare pays its share.

-Make sure your supplier is enrolled in Medicare and has a Medicare supplier number.
-Medicare won't pay your claim if your supplier doesn't have a Medicare supplier number.
+Make sure your supplier is enrolled in Medicare and has a Medicare supplier number because Medicare won't pay your claim if your supplier doesn't have a Medicare supplier number.

 You'll pay 20% of the amount approved by Medicare (your Medicare Part B coinsurance), plus your Medicare deductible.
 Remember to tell your doctor to send the bill for your eyeglasses or contact lenses to Medicare.

-You can call Medicare at 1-800-MEDICARE for more information on Medicare coverage of cataracts surgery and treatment.
+Call Medicare at 1-800-MEDICARE for more information on Medicare coverage of cataracts surgery and treatment.